 Working out your profit margins should be simple.
-If you buy a product for $x, and sell it for $x + $y, then $y is your profit – right?
+If you the cost of a product is $x, and you sell it for $x + $y, then $y is your profit – right?
 Unfortunately, it’s not quite so easy.
-In order to accurately gauge your profit margins, you need to be able to answer two questions:
+In order to accurately gauge the profitability of your products, you need to be able to answer two questions:

 To answer these, we first need to look at gross margins.

 First, let’s look at what gross profit is.
-Gross profit is the revenue you earn minus the costs of production or purchasing items.
-These costs go beyond the purchase price of the items, and we’ll get to that later.
+Gross profit is the revenue you earn minus the total price of production or purchasing items.
+These costs go beyond the purchase price of the items, and include things like shipment costs and freight rates, but we’ll get to that later.
 For now, it’s enough to understand that:

 Gross Profit = Revenue – Costs